-Early childhood centres
+Early childhood centre outbreak prevention

 Nelson Marlborough Health's Public Health Service helps to reduce the likelihood of infectious disease outbreaks at childcare centres.

 - health assessments (charges may apply) and reports required under the Education (Early Childhood Services) Regulations 2008

 - general public health advice and guidelines for people planning a new centre, renovations or re-licencing a centre

 - specialist advice about drinking-water, disease outbreaks and chemical hazards.

 There is potential for disease transmission among children at centres because:

 - children under five years old are likely to have poorly-developed personal hygiene habits

 - there is a high level of physical contact between children